ttwu/2nd-semester-introduction-to-computer-science-principles/units/5b_unit/readme.md

 ![two pages](https://github.com/ttwu/2nd-semester-introduction-to-computer-science-principles/blob/master/units/5b_unit/webapp07.PNG)

 ## Exercises ##
 4. What do you think the second link will be?
 And what you will see if you go to the second link?
-(Type it up and confirm.)
+(Type it up the code, run it and confirm.)
+Did anything happen that was unexpected?
 5. Add another 4 pages that adapt your answers from lab 4.03.
 (You must use for loops to build the results like in your answers from the previous lab.)
     - https://\<your id>\.c9users.io/draw_7     should print
         ![draw_7](https://github.com/ttwu/2nd-semester-introduction-to-computer-science-principles/blob/master/units/5b_unit/webapp08.PNG)